-Writing an Erasmus Plus project on Adult Education: All you need to know
+How to write an Erasmus Plus project on Adult Education 2020

 On Monday December 2, in Milan’s Pirelli Tower, Europe Direct held an info day on KA1 and KA2 projects in the field of Adult Education.
 L’Orma was present at the info session and we decided to write up the information that was given, to help out organizations and individuals wanting to write projects in the field of Adult Education.